FC Hoverla Uzhhorod

 Football Club Hoverla Uzhhorod (Футбольний Клуб "Говерла" Ужгород /uk/) was a Ukrainian professional football club based in Uzhhorod.
-Following the end of the 2015–16 season it was expelled from the Ukrainian Premier League because of debts to (current and former) players.
-It then ceased to exist.
+Following the end of the 2015–16 season it was expelled from the Ukrainian Premier League because of debts to (current and former) players, and eventually disbanded.

 History

 The club was inaugurated in 1946 as Spartak Uzhhorod.
-However some of its emblems point to a predecessor, SC Rus, founded in 1925, although direct links between the two franchises can barely be traced.
-In 1961, Spartak was renamed Verhovyna, and in 1971 Hoverla.
-In 1982, it was renamed Zakarpattia, then Verhovyna again in 1997 for two years.
+Some of its emblems point to a predecessor, SC Rus, founded in 1925, although direct links between the two franchises can barely be traced.
+In 1961, Spartak was renamed Verkhovyna, and in 1971 Hoverla.
+In 1982, it was renamed Zakarpattia, then Verkhovyna again in 1997 for two years.

+During its inaugural season in the Ukrainian championship in 1946, Spartak won the tournament's gold medals.
+This success was repeated in 1950, when the club also won the Football Cup of the Ukrainian SSR, and 1953.
+In 1972 the team came second in the Championship of the Ukrainian SSR.

+After Ukraine's independence, the team was privatized, coming into ownership of Nestor Shufrych.
 Zakarpattia started the 2001–02 season in the Ukrainian Premier League, but a last-place finish saw the club demoted to the Ukrainian First League.
 They returned in 2004–05 and 2007–08 but each time with the same result: relegation from the Premier League after a single season.

 Before the start of the 2011–12 Ukrainian First League season the club renamed itself FC Hoverla-Zakarpattia Uzhhorod.

 The team renamed themselves Hoverla prior to the start of the 2012–13 Ukrainian Premier League season.
 Following the season the club was supposed to be relegated according to the season's regulations, yet conveniently both runners-up PFC Oleksandriya and FC Stal Alchevsk refused to get promoted, while the Football Federation of Ukraine refused other teams to get promoted.

 On 8 June 2016, (after the end of the 2015–16 season) the club did not get a licence to continue to play in the league due to debts to (current and former) players and was thus de facto expelled from the Ukrainian Premier League.
 It then ceased to exist.